A man writing on a notebook

 Remote full-time work

-Van dwellers working full-time remote jobs have much less time to enjoy their lifestyles compared to seasonal workers.
-Once their online businesses take off, they can earn even more money than a regular salary.
-Many former professionals have been able to negotiate a move online for their current jobs or get fully remote jobs.
+Once their online businesses take off, they can earn even more than a regular salary.
+Many former professionals can negotiate a move online for their current jobs or get fully remote jobs.

-The difference for van dwellers is an internet connection – it is way trickier to get a connection while boondocking for free.
-You either need to invest in a Starlink satellite internet connection, which is pricey, or sign up for an unlimited cellular data plan and stay inside the service coverage map.
-Those parking in urban areas can use public libraries or cafes, and those working from their van can place their laptop on a small table or steering wheel.
+The difference for van dwellers is an internet connection—it is much trickier to get one while boondocking for free.
+You either need to invest in a pricey Starlink satellite internet connection or sign up for an unlimited cellular data plan and stay within the service coverage map.

 Making Van Life a Reality